aicenter/GenerativeAD.jl/scripts/evaluation/README.md

                         --proportional
 ```

-Some combination of parameters don't make sense, such as running with `--best-params` while also using `--proportional`.
+Some combinations of parameters don't make sense, such as running with `--best-params` while also using `--proportional`.
 Furthermore the tex(latex) output does not escape underscores and therefore cannot be parsed sometimes.
 The code scaling to multiple threads does not work optimally, but it is encouraged to use 32 threads when processing more than 50k files.